Salamek/version/README.md

 Version is simple tool to manage multiple version files in your project and commit/tag/push them to git repository.

+# Features

+1. Modifies all files containing version string with one simple command
+2. Adds modified version files into GIT commit and pushes them
+3. Can create version tag in GIT
+4. Keeps track if all version files uses same version string
+5. Keeps track if all modified files are commited to GIT
+6. Keeps track if newly set version is not lower of equal to current version
+7. Checks validity of newly set version
+8. Can advance patch/minor/major version by simply using "+" notation (see usage section)
+9. Currently this tool assumes that you are using GIT as your VCS, if do you wish to use this tool without GIT or with different VCS let me know in Issue.

 # Installation

 ## Debian and derivates